AMD Quietly Launches Recycled Xbox Series X APU As 4700S Desktop Kit

 AMD listed the processor as the AMD 4700S with eight Zen 2 cores.
 There is no signs of any Ryzen branding, but we already know that the chip is an eight-core, 16-thread APU with a disabled or defective iGPU.
 Unfortunately, AMD didn't specify the clock speeds for the processor.
 However, Geekbench 5 benchmarks have pointed to a 3.6 GHz base clock and 4 GHz boost clock.
 AMD offers the 4700S desktop kit with either 8GB or 16GB of GDDR6 memory.
 Once again, the chipmaker didn't list the speed of the GDDR6 memory chips.

 The AMD 4700S lacks display outputs.
 Forcibly, you'll have to pair the motherboard with a discrete graphics card.
-Like any normal mini-ITX motherboard, the AMD 4700S only supplies one PCIe x16 expansion slot, which is limited to a x4 signal.
-This means that the list of supported graphics cards is very limited.
-The AMD 4700S is only compatible with the Radeon 550, RX 550, RX 560, RX 570, RX 580 and RX 590.
+Like any normal mini-ITX motherboard, the AMD 4700S only supplies one PCIe x16 expansion slot, which is restrained to a x4 signal.
+This means that the list of supported graphics cards is very limited as well.
+The AMD 4700S is compatible with the Radeon 550, RX 550, RX 560, RX 570, RX 580 and RX 590.
 On the Nvidia side, the AMD 4700S supports the GeForce GT 710, GT 1030, GTX 1050, GTX 1050 Ti and GTX 1060.

 There are only two SATA III ports for storage on the AMD 4700S, though.
 Therefore, users won't be able to leverage high-speed M.2 SSDs on this motherboard.
 It offers a Gigabit Ethernet port and three 3.5mm audio jacks.
 The first is based on the Asix AX88179 Gigabit Ethernet controller, while the latter is based on the Realteck ALC897 audio codec.